lamnhan066/language_helper/README.md

   - `https://api.example.com/translations/data/en.json`
   - `https://api.example.com/translations/data/vi.json`

-- **On-demand loading**: Network providers load data on-demand when a language is first accessed.
-Each language file is fetched separately, so switching languages may cause network delays.
+- **On-demand loading**: Network providers load data on-demand when a language is accessed.
+Each language file is fetched separately when switching languages, and data is reloaded on every language change (not cached between changes).
+This ensures fresh data but may cause network delays on each switch.

 - **Error handling**: If a network request fails (network error, timeout, non-200 status), the provider returns empty data for that language without throwing exceptions.
 This allows your app to continue functioning even if some translations fail to load.